7 Day Hikes in Argyll & the Isles

 The peaks of the Arrochar Alps provide some of the best hiking in Scotland.
 And all this is just an hour away from Glasgow!
 One of the most famous hikes is the Cobbler, also known as Beinn Artair in Gaelic, which has the most distinctive outline of any mountain in the Southern Highlands.
 The popular shorter hillwalk is perfect for outdoor enthusiasts seeking both a challenging ascent and spectacular views.

-This distinctive mountain stands at 884 meters (2,900 feet) tall and its distinctive rock formation, resembling a cobbler at work, adds to its popularity.
+This distinctive mountain stands at 884 meters (2,900 feet) tall, and its distinctive rock formation, resembling a cobbler at work, adds to its popularity.
 The most popular route up the Cobbler starts from the village of Succoth, just next to Arrochar, where there’s a car park.
-Signs guide you to the edge of the forest and after that, you’re on open hill ground.
-The path on the way up has been improved in recent years, making the ascent steep but manageable.
+Signs guide you to the edge of the forest, and after that, you’re on open hill ground.
+The path up has been improved in recent years, making the ascent steep yet manageable.
 As you ascend, you’ll reach an initial plateau just before the true summit of the mountain, offering fantastic panoramic views of Loch Long, Loch Lomond, and the surrounding peaks.
 If you do want to climb out onto the rock pinnacle that marks the true summit of the mountain, some rock scrambling may be required, making this route a Grade 5.

 If you’re bagging Munros (Scotland’s mountains over 3,000 feet) then you’ll find a good few peaks to tick off your list near Arrochar, including Ben Ime, the highest mountain in this mountain range, Ben Narnain, Ben Vane, Ben Vorlich, Ben Lomond and Ben Bhuidhe.